Skip to content

 Thermal Management: The Critical Consideration

 800G modules generate significantly more heat than 400G at the same port count.
 OSFP form factor dissipates heat 15°C better than QSFP-DD at 800G speeds due to larger surface area and the finned-top thermal design optimized for high-density AI deployments.
 For new 800G deployments, OSFP with finned-top thermal management is the recommended form factor.
-For brownfield migrations where existing QSFP-DD cage infrastructure must be preserved, QSFP-DD800 modules are compatible — but enhanced airflow planning and hot-aisle containment become mandatory rather than optional design considerations.
+See our OSFP IHS vs RHS selection guide for platform-specific thermal guidance.

 Selecting the right cabling solution for each distance segment is as consequential as selecting the right transceiver variant.
 The connectivity landscape for 800G spans passive copper DAC for within-rack connections through coherent optics for long-reach DCI, with meaningfully different cost, power, and operational characteristics at each distance tier.
-The complete matrix below covers all distance ranges relevant to AI cluster and DCI deployments.
+See our full 800G Interconnect Selection Guide for detailed DAC, AEC, AOC comparisons.

 800G Distance and Technology Selection Guide